evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/frontend.md

 it contains, or it might change the entire shape of the control-flow graph (e.g. by removing blocks).

-Currently, there are dead-code elimination passes:
+Currently, there are two dead-code elimination passes:

+- `passDeadBlockEliminationOpt` acting at the block-level.
 - `passDeadCodeEliminationOpt` acting at instruction-level.

-- `passDeadBlockEliminationOpt` acting at the block-level.
+Notably, `passDeadCodeEliminationOpt` also assigns an `InstructionGroupID` to each instruction.
+This is used to determine whether a sequence of instructions can be replaced by a single machine instruction during the back-end phase.
+For more details, see also the relevant documentation in `ssa/instructions.go`

 There are also simple constant folding passes such as `passNopInstElimination`, which folds and delete instructions that are essentially no-ops (e.g. shifting by a 0 amount).